Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/rsense.dm.imports5p.rst

 Import Sentinel 5-P
 -------------------
-Sentinel-5P data is imported here, but unlike other imports, this converts data to a vector data format, from where it can be exported to a shapefile using the context menu.
+Sentinel-5P data is imported here, but unlike other imports, this converts data to a vector data format, from where it can be :doc:`exported to a shapefile<vector.cm.exportvector>` using the context menu.
 It accepts **NC** data.
 Sentinel-5P come in large swaths and therefore the import also allows the user to cut the data according to a bounding box that is defined by the user or imported in the form of a shapefile.

 The options are: